Summary

 Our view is that this doesn't make the combined entity particularly attractive even though CCAP looks to have decent long-term returns and an attractive valuation.
 FCRD has been a car crash of a BDC with the worst total NAV returns among those we follow (out of 29 names).
 Specifically, FCRD has a -6.7% total NAV return over the last 5 years (that's per annum) versus 9.2% sector average (and 10.5% for the median BDC).
 That's a shocking gap of 16% each year.
 Recent trajectory has only gotten worse.
 In our view, a discount of 8% to the company's portfolio looks very expensive.

-Saratoga Investment Corp (SAR) released its earnings due to its unusual quarter period profile which is shifted a month earlier from the calendar quarter.
+Saratoga Investment Corp.
+(SAR) released its earnings due to its unusual quarter period profile which is shifted a month earlier from the calendar quarter.
 Overall the results were good.
 Adjusted net income rose by 9% from the previous quarter, well above expectations.
 GAAP net income (which includes capital gains incentive fees) fell by 3%.
 NAV fell 2% (0.35% of that was due to bond extinguishment) with the rest in unrealized depreciation.

 Key takeaways are that loan quality has not worsened, current yield of the portfolio increased and realized gains continue to run positive.
 Obviously this is just one result but it’s a good early sign for the broader BDC sector.
 Portfolio quality is holding up very well, NAVs are not falling off a cliff and net income is moving higher (and remains understated given the current level of short-term rates).
 This relative stability in NAVs and rising net income should also support BDC prices.